Jazz-Man/gutenberg/packages/side-effects.md

 Modern bundlers have the concept of tree-shaking, where unused code is removed from the final bundles, as it's not necessary.
 This becomes important in libraries that offer a lot of different functionality, since consumers of that library may only be using a small portion of it, and don't want their bundles to be larger than necessary.

-These libraries should thus take steps to ensure they can indeed be correctly tree-shaken, and `@wordpress` packages are no exception.
+These libraries should thus take steps to ensure they can indeed be correctly tree-shaken, and `@gutenberg` packages are no exception.

 This brings us back to side effects.
 As we've seen, side effects are code that runs simply by virtue of importing a module, and has an external influence of some sort.
 This means that the code cannot be tree-shaken away; it needs to run, because it changes things outside of the module that may be needed elsewhere.